Features of the CleanTalk Security Plugin

 Scans WordPress files for hacked files or hacker code.

-If any files were changed in your WordPress system you will be able to delete them or restore the original WP files.
+If any files were changed in your WordPress system, you will be able to delete them or restore the original WP files.
+In addition, our security experts deliver professional malware removal for WordPress and other website platforms.

 Daily Auto Scan